Updated article originally published November 18, 2020.

 How do instructors and faculty accurately assess assignments submitted by students, filtering the Wikipedia or internet-sourced answers from the original analysis from a student’s mind?
 How do instructors reach students who don’t have access to high-speed internet and a suitable computer?

-It’s important to remember that your teaching methods need to be adjusted for online grading to be effective.
+It’s important to remember that your teaching methods need to be adjusted for online marking to be effective.
 The way you instruct your students online won’t be the same as teaching them in person.
 You have to account for technical difficulties, learning challenges faced by individual students, file management and more.

 Two of the most recognized forms of fair online grading are pass/fail basis grading and the option to drop a course with no academic penalty.